How Many Skin Layers are There?

 SUBCUTIS.
 The subcutis layer is a layer of fat, sometimes called the subcutaneous fat layer, which offers insulation and helps the skin stay warm and offers cushion to the interior parts of our body.
 This is the kind of fat layer we are not trying to minimize, as we might try to do with the fat in our body that creates extra weight.
 This layer of fat is vital and important to proper skin function.
 There are blood vessels that run through the subcutis, which help distribute nutrients and oxygen.

 Things That Affect They Layers of Our Skin

-Below are some common situations that can affect the condition of our skin.
+Now that we've determined how many skin layers there are, below are some common situations that can affect the condition of our skin.
 Making good choices can not only help our skin look better, but it can also help prevent potential more serious issues internally.
 Often times, our skin is a barometer for what’s going on inside.

 Smoking.
 This is relative to traditional cigarettes as well as vaping.
 Smoking constrictions our airways and lunges, infusing damaging chemicals into our body, and therefore restricting necessary oxygen and nutrients.

 Stress.
 Stress can directly impact our hormonal function, which in turn impacts our skin.
 It can also impact the skin barrier function, reducing it’s ability to absorb nutrients and moisture properly.

 Sleep.
 Lack of proper sleep can cause our skin look parched and tired.
 In time, if this is part of your consistent lifestyle, lack of sleep can cause the skin to look looser and broken down.
 Some of our bodily functions can only run when we sleep, and part of that is the rejuvenation and healing process that benefits our organs and skin.
 Getting enough sleep can greatly impact the appearance and condition of your skin.